Last updated: 2025-09-02

-The scan list is the view displayed when a driver has scanned packages with Opter Driver.
-You can set which fields are displayed in the scan list and what information is displayed for each package on the order.
+The scan list is the view displayed when a driver has scanned the parcel.
+It is possible to set which fields are displayed in the scan list and which information should be displayed for each package on the order.

-You set the fields to be displayed in the scan list using the Design field for mobile window or the XML file App.OpterDriver.Design (or App.Design).
+To set the fields to be displayed in the scan list, use the Design field for mobile window or the XML file App.OpterDriver.Design (or App.Design).
 For more information, see Customising the layout and features of Opter Driver.
-The fields are described in ( Design field for mobile (window).
+The fields are described in Design field for mobile (window).

 -